jasonbch/hiking/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Website to find local trails using React https://jasonbch.github.io/hiking/
-Can also be access using http://findhikingtrails.ga/
+Can also be access using http://findhikingtrails.ga/  (No longer accesible)
 ![Screenshot](https://i.imgur.com/d53228f.png)

 When you need to find a hiking place but you don't know where to go?